rajanisamir/Soundscape_analysis/README.md

 build_spectrogram_images_from_audio_file(inputpath,outputpath,10,0,16000)
 ```

-## Generating images of spectrograms from files in directory tree
+## Generating images of spectrograms from audio files in directory tree

 We can run it from a jupyter-notebook on one CPU by means of the following commands